Lawrence VanDyke: Federal judicial service

 On September 20, 2019, President Donald Trump announced his intent to nominate VanDyke to serve as a United States Circuit Judge of the United States Court of Appeals for the Ninth Circuit.
 Nevada Senators Jacky Rosen and Catherine Cortez Masto, both Democrats, announced their opposition in the nomination.
-The nomination was to the seat being vacated by Judge Jay Bybee, who previously announced his intention to assume senior status on December 31, 2019.
+He was appointed to the seat being vacated by Judge Jay Bybee, who previously announced his intention to take senior status on December 31, 2019.
 Six retired justices of the Montana Supreme Court publicly opposed VanDyke's nomination.
 VanDyke received a "not qualified" rating from the American Bar Association (ABA).
 An ABA evaluator conducted 60 anonymous interviews with lawyers, judges, and others who had worked with VanDyke.
-In unusually personal terms, the ABA published a critique of VanDyke in a letter to the Senate Judiciary Committee; that letter asserted that some interviewees described VanDyke as "'arrogant, lazy, an ideologue, and lacking in knowledge of the day-to-day practice'" of law.
+In unusually personal terms, the ABA sent - and later published - a letter to the Senate Judiciary Committee criticizing VanDyke.
+That letter asserted that some interviewees described VanDyke as "'arrogant, lazy, an ideologue, and lacking in knowledge of the day-to-day practice'" of law.
 The ABA added that "'There was a theme that the nominee lacks humility, has an 'entitlement' temperament, does not have an open mind, and does not always have a commitment to being candid and truthful'".
-The ABA also raised "concerns about whether Mr. VanDyke would be fair to persons who are gay, lesbian, or otherwise part of the LGBTQ community, claiming that "Mr. VanDyke would not say affirmatively that he would be fair to any litigant before him, notably members of the LGBTQ community."
+Finally, the letter raised "concerns about whether Mr. VanDyke would be fair to persons who are gay, lesbian, or otherwise part of the LGBTQ community, claiming that "Mr. VanDyke would not say affirmatively that he would be fair to any litigant before him, notably members of the LGBTQ community."

 On October 30, 2019, a hearing on VanDyke's nomination was held before the Senate Judiciary Committee and it became contentious.
-Most of the two-hour hearing was focused on VanDyke's record on LGBTQ issues.
-During his confirmation hearing, VanDyke was asked by Senator Josh Hawley (R-MO), "Did you say that you wouldn't be fair to members of the LGBTQ community?"
+Much of the two-hour hearing was focused on VanDyke's record on LGBTQ issues.
+VanDyke was asked by Senator Josh Hawley (R-MO), "Did you say that you wouldn't be fair to members of the LGBTQ community?"
 VanDyke broke down in tears, denying the accusation: "I did not say that.
 I do not believe that.
 It is a fundamental belief of mine that all people are created in the image of God and they should all be treated with dignity and respect".
 Senator Patrick Leahy (D-VT), questioned VanDyke about an opinion editorial he wrote in 2004 while a student at Harvard Law noting that same-sex marriage may be harmful for children on average.
-VanDyke stated generally that some of his personal views have changed since that time.
-VanDyke said that his ABA evaluator told him that she was in a "hurry" and did not give him the opportunity to fully respond to concerns.
-The ABA acknowledged that the lead ABA evaluator assigned to VanDyke, Montana attorney Marcia Davenport, had contributed $150 to VanDyke's opponent in a 2014 Montana Supreme Court election.
+VanDyke stated generally that some of his personal views have changed since that time, and added that his ABA evaluator told him that she was in a "hurry" and did not give him the opportunity to fully respond to concerns.
+The ABA acknowledged that its lead evaluator assigned to VanDyke, Montana attorney Marcia Davenport, had contributed $150 to VanDyke's opponent in a 2014 Montana Supreme Court election.